BryanHogan/bryanhogan/src/content/blog/what-is-coco.md

 Students of CoCo (Code & Context) learn how to create modern and impactful products, services and other artifacts.
 CoCo covers many disciplines, from various fields in design to creating a startup company and building all kinds of products in a modern environment.
+The study is all about creating innovative products & services to combat real world problems, developing these artifacts with a deep understanding of technology and coding skills, to also designing and finding the right fit to then ultimately build a sustainable start-up/company around it.

 This B.Sc. study is conducted fully in German, with some parts in English.
 It takes 6 semesters to complete, or 7 if you do an additional optional semester.